mrodriguezr/Sitecore-10-certification-resources/README.md

 ## Developer's Fundamentals 10 Collection
 ### Sitecore 10 Development Features Overview (3h)
 #### TRACK 1: EXPLORE THE NEW TOOLS AVAILABLE WITH SITECORE 10
+##### Sitecore 10 containers

+##### Sitecore content serialization
+Allows to login, manage and publish items directly from the command.
+Same features are available on Sitecore for Visual Studio
+Other options available in the market
+* Sitecore TDS
+* Unicorn

+##### Sitecore ASP.NET Core Rendering SDK
+An additional headless development option, this SDK Existing options for developing in Sitecore 10
+* JSS
+* ASP.NET SDK
+* Sitecore MVC
+* SXA

 ### Introduction to Sitecore Content Serialization 10 (3h)
 ### Get Started with Containers for Sitecore (4h)